alicenet/alicenet/docs/LOCAL_NETWORK.md

 ... msg="Complete ValidatorSet..." ...
 Validators="0x49df85efe81c958ae210accc012eed30147a2a98 0x6dcd347968c8cb034f83171910f55f928da705d3,0xa98a74404c7a0e8540a48bc35a056773d51af97c,0x838add5bda57f4273b1ad43c2560faa1a51e86a9,0x7586165ab696c645e747ba45d793546a6415a518"
 ```

-Once it has been completed, the validators should start validating (mining) blocks.
+Once it has been completed, the validators will start validating (mining) blocks.
 At this point, you should see something like this:

 ```shell
 ... msg="HighestBlockFinalized: 326 -> 329, HighestBlockProcessed: 326 -> 329" Blk/Rnd=1/1 BlkHsh=42ec..1796 BlkTime=23m37.24s GRCnt=238 Peers=24/4/3/0 TxCt=0